Tips for Suede & Nubuck

 This is how you clean suede and nubuck sneakers

-Sneakers are rarely made of a single material, so it's essential to understand what care your shoes need.
+Sneakers are rarely made of a single material, so it's essential to understand the care your shoes require.
 For a comprehensive series of cleaning tutorials, click here .

 Suede/Nubuck